 Yes.
 From our inception in 2000, it has been important for CCA to respect each family’s denominational preference.
 While it would be much easier to partner with a specific church for financial support, we didn’t want to exclude any family based on the teachings of one denomination.
 Because of that, CCA teaches Bible class only, and carefully selects non-denominational Christian curriculum.
-The CCA Board of Directors, staff, and students represent many different denominations, including United Methodist, Presbyterian, Catholic, Nazarene, Mormon, Southern Baptist, Church of Christ, Lutheran, Assembly of God, and Bible Churches.
+CCA, it's Board of Directors and staff represent many different Christian denominations and welcomes students of all faiths.
 CCA has a Statement of Faith (in the Student Handbook) set forth by its charter Board of Directors to provide patrons with the religious positions that the school was founded on.

 Does CCA have a Uniform Policy, or a Dress Code?

 CCA has a Uniform Policy for grades K4-8 and a dress code for grades 9-12.
 It has been the firm belief of the CCA Board of Directors since the school’s first year of operation in 2000 that everything possible should be done to promote equality in the students regarding their clothing.
 We also understand that it can become monotonous for a student to wear the very same outfit every day.
 Because of this, we have adopted a Uniform Policy that includes three separate vendors.
 The Uniform Policy includes limited choices from the following suppliers: Land’s End, Dennis Uniform (girl’s clothing only), and walmart.com.
 These choices include khaki and navy pants, shorts, and skorts; red, white, and blue shirts; and Macbeth plaids (girl’s clothing only).
-It is mandatory that CCA students only wear clothing that is included in the approved Uniform Policy.
+Uniforms may be purchased from any vendor as long as they meet requirements listed in the student handbook.
+(See pages 11-14 for specific uniform details).
 Please see the Parents Tab and then the Uniform tab for further information.